kirank55/videogpt/CONTEXT.md

 # VideoGPT domain language

 VideoGPT turns one natural-language prompt into a fixed-duration, Canvas-rendered animated explanation.
-New generation uses three independent model requests and composes their validated timeline events into one project.
+Root generation plans a duration-aware sequence of content scenes, authors those scenes independently, and composes their validated timeline events into one project.

 ## Core terms